Bonvenon!

 - Add your own text or photo notes to entries

-- Detailed content including example sentences, usage notes, related words and etymologies
+- Detailed entry information including example sentences, usage notes, related words and etymologies

-- Offline conjugation tables for Catalan, Italian, Portuguese and Spanish, with more languages planned
+- Offline conjugation tables for Catalan, French, Italian, Portuguese, Spanish and Finnish, with more languages planned

 - Pasteboard integration